 Electric vehicles.
 Global sales projections show that electric buses, automobiles and light commercial vehicles will dominate the market within 15 years.
 This is not only an environmental game-changer but also an industry-changer: From charging systems and stations to automotive parts and fleet operation management, every aspect of the sector must align with this shift.
 By working together, government and industry leaders can turn this transformation into a significant economic opportunity in the form of new, green jobs across the industry.

 Hitachi Astemo’s initiatives are helping to lead this infrastructure buildout, developing driving mechanisms for electric vehicles and helping modernize how the U.S. tackles fleet management.
 All of this supports a mobility ecosystem that is sustainable, connected and equitable.

 Electrical Grids.
 Underlying each of these advances is a flexible, resilient power grid infrastructure.
 Demand for electricity is expected to double by 2050 as the world shifts its energy dependence from fossil-based resources to electricity produced by renewable power generation.

-To meet these rapidly evolving needs, Hitachi ABB Power Grids leverages its portfolio of power grids products, solutions, software and services to support the United States’ commitment to transition to low-carbon energy by 2035.
+To meet these rapidly evolving needs, Hitachi Energy leverages its portfolio of power grids products, solutions, software and services to support the United States’ commitment to transition to low-carbon energy by 2035.

 The next step, already underway, is to use AI and data generated by IoT to build a smarter and more reliable electrical grid and to automate and digitalize each element of the energy value chain.
 This is fundamental to bring clean energy to customers.
 The American Jobs Plan includes the creation of good-paying jobs deploying clean power generation resources, upgrading transmission and distribution infrastructure, and growing microgrid and energy storage solutions, as well as leveraging the potential of power plants retrofitted with green technologies.